 4. Police deception is currently allowed in every state, but that could be starting to change.

-Illinois and Oregon recently banned the use of police deception during the interrogation of juveniles, but the use of these tactics against adults is still legal in all 50 states.
+Illinois, Oregon, and Utah have passed legislation to protect juveniles from the use of police deception during interrogations, but the use of these tactics against adults is still legal in all 50 states.
 Several other states, including Delaware and New York, are taking steps to end police deception in interrogations altogether.

 While New York Senate Bill 324 introduced by State Senator Zellnor Myrie would ban police deception in the interrogation room while requiring that courts evaluate the reliability of confession evidence before allowing it to be used.
 Currently, confessions only have to be voluntary to be used as evidence.
 The reliability of the confession, including whether it was obtained through coercion and deception, is not considered.
 In this bill, judges will be able to look into how reliable the confession evidence was.

 5. You can help end police deception in interrogations.

 In the 1969 Frazier v.
 Cupp case, the U.S. Supreme Court decided to allow a confession into evidence even though police falsely told the suspect that his cousin had already confessed and implicated him in the crime.
 That ruling has since been used throughout the country to sanction police deception in the interrogation room.
-But now, for the first time in U.S. history, two states — Illinois and Oregon — have banned these coercive tactics in interrogations of youth, and more states are considering similar measures.
+But now, for the first time in U.S. history, three states — Illinois, Oregon, and Utah — have passed laws to begin to protect youth from coercive tactics, and many states are considering similar measures.

-Add your name to help end police deception in New York
+Add your name to help end police deception in Delaware

 If you live in any of these states, you have the power to help end police deception by letting your lawmakers know that you support their efforts to ban these practices.